-From convertible wedding dresses to little white numbers to an endless array of bridal hair accessories and jewelry to choose from, it's hard to resist the temptation to go for a second wedding dress.
-Whether it's a full costume change, a quick adjustment to your hair, or a new accessory, it's a great way to get more bang for your buck — after all, when will you ever have a professional photographer documenting your every move again?
+From convertible wedding dresses and little white numbers to an endless array of bridal hair accessories and jewelry to choose from, it's hard to resist the temptation to go for a second wedding dress.
+Whether it's a full costume change, a quick adjustment to your hair, or a new accessory, it's a great way to get more bang for your buck—after all, when will you ever have a professional photographer documenting your every move again?
 But the real question is, when is the best time for a costume change?
 Our experts have a few ideas on when to slip away to put on your next look.

 When to schedule a costume change depends on how you'll be changing your look, but no matter the time, it's best to pick a moment that fits naturally into your timeline (so you're not checking your phone in the middle of cocktail hour or getting up from the dinner table right before the entree is served!).